sweisser/critical_lines_java/README.md

 Critical Lines Algorithm
 ---
-Port of the VBA code in the book "Mean-Variance Analysis in Portfolio Choice and Capital Markets" by Harry M. Markowitz.
+Port of the VBA code in the book "Mean-Variance Analysis in Portfolio Choice and Capital Markets" by Harry M. Markowitz to Java.

 The code is not very well tested, so use it for educational purposes only.